 Is Spousal Maintenance Deductible?
-Yes, for now.
+Yes, but things change in 2019.

 Under current federal tax law, amounts paid to a spouse or former spouse under a divorce or separation instrument may be considered alimony for federal tax purposes and deductible by the payer spouse.
 Alimony received must be included in income for tax purposes.

 Currently a payment is considered alimony if the following requirements are met: